nurulazam-dev/create-react-app-with-vite/README.md

 ```

- - Copy and paste the command
+ - Copy and paste the comma